AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-error-downloading-connection-refused-adobe-commerce.md

 title: "Deployment error: *error 7 while downloading ... port 443: Connection refused* on Adobe Commerce"
 description: This article provides a solution for the error when deploying: *error 7 while downloading ... port 443: Connection refused*.
 ---

 # Deployment error: "error 7 while downloading ... port 443: Connection refused" on Adobe Commerce

-This article provides a fix for the issue when deployment fails with the following error messages in the deployment logs:
+This article provides a fix for the issue when deployment fails with the following error message in the deployment log:

 ```console
 W: In CurlDownloader.php line 370: